Mrr7782/langquire-editor/README.md

 # Discontinued
-The Langquire project has been discontinued and neither the Langquire Editor, nor Langquire Study will be updated anymore.
+The Langquire project has been discontinued and neither Langquire Editor, nor Langquire Study will be updated anymore.

 # Langquire Editor
 Langquire course editor